Overview

 Heritage, environmental and land management approvals

-When developing the agreements, we were able to leverage off the existing approvals, including the Buurabalayji Thalanyji Aboriginal Corporation agreement executed for the Wheatstone Ashburton West Pipeline.
+During the development of the agreements, we strategically leveraged existing approvals, notably the Buurabalayji Thalanyji Aboriginal Corporation agreement previously executed for the Wheatstone Ashburton West Pipeline.

 All approvals were executed in time for construction and obligations closely monitored during construction and operation to maintain compliance.